csdms/help-desk/index.md

 * See only [closed questions][closed]
 * Use [advanced search syntax][advanced] to structure searches.
 For example, find [all issues where "kettner" is mentioned in the comments][kettner]

+## Other options for help

+If you'd like:
+* live help (through Zoom) from a CSDMS research software engineer (RSE), see [CSDMS Office Hours](https://csdms.colorado.edu/wiki/OfficeHours).
+* to ask a question or discuss an issue with the wider CSDMS community, try the [CSDMS Forum](https://github.com/csdms/project/discussions).
+* a CSDMS RSE to visit your department to talk about geoscientific software development, check out the [CSDMS Roadshow](https://csdms.colorado.edu/wiki/Roadshows).

 ---

 CSDMS is supported by the National Science Foundation